-We have developed a platform for applying new methodologies at the intersection of causal inference and machine learning to problems at scale.
-We utilize heterogeneous treatment effect algorithms to predict how different users (riders, drivers) will respond to a specific treatment (marketing campaign, product change, etc.).
-These predictions dramatically increase the degree we can customize the user experience while reducing the operational load of doing so.
+The Incentives Platform team at Lyft has developed a platform for applying new methodologies at the intersection of causal inference, machine learning, and reinforcement learning to problems at scale.
+We utilize heterogeneous treatment effect algorithms to predict how different users (riders, drivers) will respond to a specific treatment (coupon, incentive, message, etc.).
+We then can apply various optimization algorithms to choose which users get which treatment while using bandit methodologies to balance an explore/exploit trade-off.
+This platform dramatically increases the degree to which we can customize the user experience and hit business goals while reducing the operational load of doing so.

 Download rates of academic journals have joined citation counts as commonly used indicators of the value of journal subscriptions.
 While citations reflect worldwide influence, the value of a journal subscription to a single library is more reliably measured by the rate at which it is downloaded by local users.
 If reported download rates accurately measure local usage, there is a strong case for using them to compare the cost-effectiveness of journal subscriptions.
 We examine data for nearly 8,000 journals downloaded at the ten universities in the University of California system during a period of six years.
 We find that controlling for number of articles, publisher, and year of download, the ratio of downloads to citations differs substantially among academic disciplines.
 After adding academic disciplines to the control variables, there remain substantial “publisher effects”, with some publishers reporting significantly more downloads than would be predicted by the characteristics of their journals.
 These cross-publisher differences suggest that the currently available download statistics, which are supplied by publishers, are not sufficiently reliable to allow libraries to make subscription decisions based on price and reported downloads, at least without making an adjustment for publisher effects in download reports.